piskor-kuba/piskor-kuba/README.md

 ### <div align="center">I'm Kuba👋, a student of computer science at Kielce University of Technology 👨‍💻 I am currently working as a Junior React Developer for Smartive.app</div>

-- 🔭 I’m currently working on an engineering thesis. 🔜
+- 🔭 I’m currently studying at the Kielce University of Technology.

 - 🌱 I’m currently learning Swift and WEB3, Smart Contract.